brunobord/the-black-hack/english/additional-things.md

 | 5 | **Life before the eyes** - **CON** is reduced by 2.                                 |
 | 6 | **Heart Attack** - Taken **Out of Action**                                          |

+*I think the Panic! rules are a worthy inclusion in any dungeon delving scenario - but might not be for everyone's taste, so were cut for space in the main rulebook.
+Also if you don't like the 'party game' vibe of the Fumble result, consider changing that to something more boring.*

+## Weaker warriors

+Originally Warriors were a little weaker, but received a 'buff' in power - based on feedback given early on in the Kickstarter.
+To bring them back to where they were, rule that every additional target they attack must be a new target with equal or lower HD than the last.

+*This reduces the number of opportunities to use their special ability and forces the damage to be spread out.
+A target can be attacked twice, but an additional target must be attacked between the attacks - this entirely stops the high level Warriors 'damage dumping' on single targets.*

 ## Blocking